claresudbery/clare-wiki-ably/pages/think/events/talks/useful-talk-tips.md

 - Tell them what you’re going to say, then say it, then tell them what you’ve said
 - How will you end the talk?
     - End it on a high
-    - Principle of recency: People remember first what they hear last.
-Reiterate the most important points
+    - Principle of recency: People remember first what they hear last
+    - Reiterate the most important points

 ### Talk content